FernandoPC25/FPathai/README.md

 ![Methodology](methodology.png)

-Once the images have been organized in this manner, the application can be utilized seamlessly,"
-         " **eliminating the necessity for any coding involvement!**
+Once the images have been organized in this manner, the application can be utilized seamlessly, **eliminating the necessity for any coding involvement!**

 ![Diagram](diagramafinal.png)